MattBabbage/Clean-Microservice-Showcase/README.md

 MongoDB is used as a Database for:
 - Small singular table - would never use relational features of an RDBMS
 - Ease of use and setup - Emphasis is on the code not the use case

+## How to run:

+Git clone this repo

+**Unit testing** 🧑‍🔬

+Should run out of the box.

+cd into PostingService.UnitTests and run 'dotnet test'

+**Live / Integration Testing** ⚡

+Requires Redis and MongoDB (Locally or via Cloud).
+Add connection strings for both into appsettings.json.